How to Take Your College Search to Expert Level

 Way to go for jumping into your college search early!

-At this point you've likely done a lot of research, spoken with friends, family, and your school counselor about different colleges, and perhaps even visited some campuses.
-You probably have a good idea of the kinds of programs and settings you're looking for.
-So, let's take it up a notch to expert level!
+At this point you’ve likely done a lot of research, spoken with friends, family, and your school counselor about different colleges, and perhaps even visited some campuses.
+You probably have a good idea of the kinds of programs and campus setting you’re looking for.
+So, let’s take your search up a notch ... to an expert level!

 Selection of your major is not the final step.
 If you've identified the major(s) you're looking for, have you asked the following questions?